header 1200

-Similar Proof of Citizenship laws in many other states have been ruled to be legally invalid
+Similar Proof of Citizenship laws in many other states have been ruled to be illegal

 Laws requiring new registrants to show documentary proof of citizenship to register to vote: